Ermias1256/ehay_portal/README.md

   - Admin - 2000

-- [ ] Grant all users General User - 1000 role
+- [x] Grant all users General User - 1000 role

+- [ ] Client side authorization

+  - check for access right

+  - Proceed to the page if access allowed

+  - Proceed to login page if user is not authenticated

+- [ ] server side authorization

+  - middleware - check if user is authenticated

+  - controller - fetch records pertaining to authenticated user only

+  - json - unauthorized - if user is not authorized to access the end point

 ## User Logs